 - Read the article on Tips for Writing an Impactful Personal Statement to help you in developing the first draft.

-- Your personal statement should explain why you want to pursue a career in the Foreign Service.
+- Your personal statement should explain why you want to pursue a career in the Foreign Service as an Information Management Specialist.
 Highlight your motivations, as well as your background, experiences and skills that will help you succeed.

 - The statement should be academic level writing about you—your experiences, your interests, your passions, and your long-term goals.